yiyulics/CSEC/README.md

 ## :wrench: Installation
-To get started, clone this project, create a conda virtual environment using Python 3.9 (or higher versions may do as well, we've tested on version 3.9), and install the requirements:
+To get started, clone this project, create a conda virtual environment using Python 3.9 (or higher versions may do as well), and install the requirements:
 ```
 git clone https://github.com/yiyulics/CSEC.git
 cd CSEC